JaccaK/VibeClipper/README.md

 *--skip_initial*/*-skip*, Skips the True/False step allowing for more finegrain results.

 ## Example usage
-py vibeclipper.py -v -lang en -save -dedupe "P:/ATH/TO/FILE.mp4"
+py vibeclipper.py -v -lang en -save -dedupe -group "P:/ATH/TO/FILE.mp4"

 The -v flag will cause the LLM and Whisper to output their "thought process"